BitcoinDesign/Guide/guide/inheritance-wallet/making-changes.md

     - file: fund-transfer/move-funds-sign-bob-done
       alt: Screen showing the transaction details.
 It shows that one of three keys has signed the transaction.
       caption: The transaction details screen shows that the first signature has been provided.
+    - file: fund-transfer/move-funds-share-transaction
+      alt: Screen showing a QR code and sharing options.
+      caption: Bob shares the partially signed transaction with Alice.
 images_alice-sign-transfer:
     - file: fund-transfer/move-funds-sign-alice-home
       alt: App home screen showing that a transaction is ready to be signed for the family savings wallet.
       caption: Alice's app shows that a transaction is ready to be signed.
+    - file: fund-transfer/move-funds-sign-alice-wallet-overview
+      alt: Wallet detail screen for the family savings wallet.
+      caption: Alic taps the pay button on the wallet overview screen.
+    - file: fund-transfer/move-funds-sign-alice-payment-sheet
+      alt: Dialog showing three different payment options.
+      caption: She selects sign transaction from the options.
+    - file: fund-transfer/move-funds-sign-alice-import-options
+      alt: Screen showing different options for how to import a transaction.
+      caption: Alice chooses the scan QR code option.
+    - file: fund-transfer/move-funds-sign-alice-import-scan
+      alt: QR code scanning screen.
+      caption: Alice scans the QR code from Bob's phone.
     - file: fund-transfer/move-funds-sign-alice-initial
       alt: Screen showing the transaction details.
 It shows that one of three keys has already signed the transaction.
-      caption: Alice goes on to use her Bitbox to provide the second signature.
+      caption: Alice goes on to use her BitBox to provide the second signature.
     - file: fund-transfer/move-funds-sign-alice-flow
       alt: Placeholder screen representing the transaction signing flow on Alice's hardware wallet.
       caption: The app takes her through the signing flow.